fdalvi/cat-detector/README.md

 Inference takes around 3s per image to extract regions of interest, and ~27s for classification and ~27 seconds for regression.
 Currently the classifier and regressor forward-passes are done separately, but since they share the lower layers, a lot of computation can be saved.
 This is left as future work.

 The computation can be made faster by using higher batch sizes (since we propose ~2000 regions per image, processing more of them in parallel will improve runtime).
 A higher batch size will require more memory.
 We can also perform the inference on a GPU, which empirically gives a 100x improvement on forward-pass computation.
 Finally, the computation for the lower layers is currently repeated, but can be avoided since the lower layers are shared.

+_On a side note, thanks to this exercise, a contribution was made to the https://github.com/yaroslavvb/tensorflow-community-wheels repository, which is a place for pre-built tensorflow binaries on various systems.
+The default tensorflow package provided with `pip` does not support advanced instruction sets which improves training time by about 3x.
+The contributed package is easy to install and provides users on macOS a faster way to train their networks on their CPU's!_

 ### If you had more time, how would you expand on this submission?